ch-stark/tenreasonsforacmwithgitops/firstdraft.md

 Additionally, the pull model provides more flexibility, allowing clusters to pull updates on their schedule and reducing the risk of conflicts or disruptions.

-For more details see also https://cloud.redhat.com/blog/introducing-the-argo-cd-application-pull-controller-for-red-hat-advanced-cluster-management
+For more details see also the previous [blog](https://cloud.redhat.com/blog/introducing-the-argo-cd-application-pull-controller-for-red-hat-advanced-cluster-management)

 ## 4. Integration with Cluster Lifecycle

-Streamline the cluster lifecycle management with RHACM's integrated tools.
-When you integrate with the GitOps operator for every managed cluster that is bound to the GitOps namespace through the placement and ManagedClusterSetBinding custom resources, a secret with a token to access the ManagedCluster is created in the namespace.
-This is required for the GitOps controller to sync resources to the managed cluster.
-When a user is given administrator access to a GitOps namespace to perform application lifecycle operations, the user also gains access to this secret and admin level to the managed cluster.
+Simplify cluster lifecycle management using RHACM's integrated tools.
+Integration with the GitOps operator involves binding every managed cluster to the GitOps namespace through custom resources like Placement and ManagedClusterSetBinding.
+This creates a secret containing a token for accessing the ManagedCluster in the respective namespace.
+The secret is crucial for the GitOps controller to synchronize resources with the managed cluster.
+When a user is granted administrator access to a GitOps namespace for application lifecycle tasks, they also obtain access to this secret and administrative privileges over the managed cluster.

-Create a GitOpsCluster custom resource to register the set of managed clusters from the placement decision to the specified instance of OpenShift GitOps.
-This enables the OpenShift GitOps instance to deploy applications to any of those Red Hat Advanced Cluster Management managed clusters.
-Use the multicloud-integrations GitOps cluster example.
+To register a set of managed clusters from the placement decision to a specific instance of OpenShift GitOps, create a GitOpsCluster custom resource.
+This allows the OpenShift GitOps instance to deploy applications to any managed clusters within Red Hat Advanced Cluster Management.
+The multicloud-integrations GitOps cluster example can be used as a reference.

-Note: The referenced Placement resource must be in the same namespace as the GitOpsCluster resource.
-See the following example:
+Note: Ensure that the referenced Placement resource is in the same namespace as the GitOpsCluster resource.
+Refer to the following example:

 apiVersion: apps.open-cluster-management.io/v1beta1
 kind: GitOpsCluster